Sonata system

 On Ubuntu (including WSL), you can install them with:

-sudo apt get install clang ninja-build lld cmake
+sudo apt install clang ninja-build lld cmake

 HINT: You can see all the commands used to setup the test running in the CI YAML file.
 This provides a set of commands that is tested on each commit, in case you are having trouble building anything and want to see the expected output.